 The fabric is a very nice blend of nylon (93%) and elastane (7%).
 It’s treated with Teflon repellent finish (essentially, a durable water repellent) for added wind and water protection.
 The design is wind-resistant but cannot say if it can ward off high winds or not.
 You won’t have any problem in light wind, that’s for sure.
 Additionally, the water beads on the outside of the garment so you shouldn’t have problems in light rain (while the Teflon finish provides sufficient water resistance).
 However, if heavy or driving rain is expected, you’ll need a pair of good rain pants instead.

 It’s certain that the material holds up well under most conditions.
 For example, it doesn’t have a scratch on it after several hours of bushwhacking.
 It’s a remarkable fact considering the following two things: 1) how thin the VersaStretch Lite material is; 2) that encounters with prickly vegetation (mostly briar) caused some damage to three different tops and spared the trousers.
 Apparently, the pants are well-made and fairly abrasion-resistant for such a lightweight construction.
-There have been no durability issues though it’s a bit too early to judge about the durability of the trousers.
-Anyway, we’d recommend you to avoid bushwhacking unless it’s unavoidable.
+There have been no durability issues though it’s a bit too early to judge the durability of the trousers.
+Anyway, we’d recommend you avoid bushwhacking unless it’s unavoidable.
 Generally, it isn’t hard to snag and tear a pair of pants especially when they are really thin.

-The OTP Lite weigh mere 300 g (10.6 oz), which is comparable to the weight of other lightweight models for active lifestyles such as the Fjallraven Abisko Midsummer and Arc’teryx Palisade.
+The OTP Lite weigh a mere 300 g (10.6 oz), which is comparable to the weight of other lightweight models for active lifestyles such as the Fjallraven Abisko Midsummer and Arc’teryx Palisade.
 Such a low weight is highly beneficial for those who prefer to travel lightweight (where each ounce counts) and when the temperatures rise.
 In the case of the OTP Lite, they feel so light and comfortable that you’d hardly notice them if it wasn’t for the swishy sound they make when walking.
 Actually, it isn’t that bad.
 You may not even notice the strange sound unless it’s really quiet all around you.

 Fit & Comfort